-When it is necessary to dismiss school early, the emergency messaging system will be used to contact parents and, in addition, the announcement will be made on radio stations and added to the website.
+When it is necessary to dismiss school early, texts and emails will be sent via Blackboard to contact parents and, in addition, the announcement will be made on radio stations and added to the website.
 All afterschool and evening activities will also be cancelled.
 No late buses or activity buses will run.
 Parents/guardians, please be sure to update the form annually that lists the name of the individual who will be responsible for the child in the event school closes early.
 Please consider how the information will be used when completing the card.

 Please check the website and listen to the radio stations for all of this information, but do not call the stations.
 Their lines will be busy receiving correct information and need to be kept clear.